mhmardani/goki-gcloud-color/README.md

 # goki-gcloud-color

-goki gcloud color is a extention wich specially developed for goki project.
+goki gcloud color is a extention wich specially developed for goki projects.

 ## installation
 * download or clone this repo